davevanfleet/PWSched/README.md

 ## Documentation

-Swagger docs can be found by installing and running the app, then navigating to `/api/docs`.
+Swagger docs for the backend can be found by installing and running the app, then navigating to `localhost:5000/api/docs`.
 All endpoints should be documented.
-Or you can view the static swagger docs at `./static/json`
+Or you can view the static swagger docs at `./backend/static/json`

 ## Contributing

 Contributions are always welcome.
 Please check for any open issues when submitting PRs.
 If you find a bug or have a feature request please submit it as a new issue.
-Please check for any open issues when submitting PRs.
-If you find a bug or have a feature request please submit it as a new issue.
-Please also include tests an documentation as appropriate.
+Please also include tests and documentation as appropriate.